kloetzl/libdna/Readme.md

 }
 ```

-As the wrapper relies on automatic memory management which can incur a significant runtime overhead, the underlying C functions are still available for use.
+As the wrapper relies on automatic memory management, which can incur a significant runtime overhead, the underlying C functions are still available for use.
 Don't forget to link with `-ldna`.

 # Bonus